 (Feel free to skip this.)

 Before I get on with the story, I have a confession to make.
-I've always looked down somewhat on fanfiction as an artform.
+I've always looked down somewhat on fanfiction as an art form.
 It was easier to write when a world and characters had already been made by someone else, and for that reason I would assume that most of the people drawn to writing fanfiction were authors who have problems coming up with their own original ideas.

-I've been a devoted fan of Digimon for many years now, and a while back I came across , and decided that I might as well look into the Digimon fanfiction it had.
+I have been a devoted fan of Digimon for many years now, and a while back I came across this site and decided that I might as well look into the Digimon fanfiction it had.
 This was years ago, and I hope no one here will be offended when I say that what I found didn't help improve my opinion of the genre.
 There were some good, well-written stories, but for each one I found there were seemingly hundreds of stories which were just awful – bizarre romantic pairings, mazes of spelling and grammatical errors, characters who bore no resemblance to their animated originals, some stories which had almost nothing to do with the franchise canon at all.

 Well, in the end I got tired of wading through such stuff and swore off of fanfiction, possibly forever.
 It made me uncomfortable to read, like a guilty pleasure that wasn't really pleasurable.
 It was about this time that I first began toying with the idea of becoming a writer myself.
 What spurred me on was my discovery of the works of H. P. Lovecraft, which resonated with me like nothing I had before read.

 I owe Digimon for that discovery.
 I had first looked up Lovecraft after reading that Dagomon and that memorable and unusual episode in Digimon Adventure 02, "The Call of Dagomon," were inspired by Lovecraft's fiction.
 So I started reading.
 I started writing.
-I found other reference to Lovecraft's works scattered throughout the Digimon franchise, and my two obsessions fueled each other.
+I found other references to Lovecraft's works scattered throughout the Digimon franchise, and my two obsessions fueled each other.
 I had always been disappointed that the Dagomon subplot was never revisited in the anime, and I guess this naturally led me to wonder how I might have handled the subject matter.

-This story concerns events beginning in the summer of 2003 in the Adventure universe.
+This story concerns events in the summer of 2003 in the Adventure universe.
 Since I'm assuming anyone reading this is already familiar with Digimon, I won't waste much time in-story on exposition.
 I was inspired to write this story by all the loose ends left by Adventure 02, and the intriguing epilogue to the Original Story, Spring 2003 drama CD: "Afterwards, the world met with even greater trouble.
 These children, and the others who were chosen in 1999, were shown to be doing very well even 25 years later, but that doesn't mean that they had lived their days in peace all that time."

 The Dreams Begin